What to Wear for a Family Photo Shoot

 Can I wear jeans in a family photoshoot?

-Yes, jeans are totally fine—just make sure they’re styled well with clean, solid tops and shoes that match the overall vibe of the shoot.
+Yes, jeans are fine—make sure they’re styled well with clean, solid tops and shoes that match the overall vibe of the shoot.

 What colors should you avoid in family pictures?